There’s nothing quite like losing your job. It’s a massive confidence blow!

 Many a night I cried myself to sleep.

 When you lose your job, there may be a variety of emotions that come up.
 Including relief!
-So you’ve got to give yourself a little time and space for those to surface.
+Give yourself a little time and space for those to surface.

 What you need now is a plan.
 If you’re in the fortunate position of not needing a job immediately, it may be worth taking some time out to think about what it is that you want and are looking for.